xaya/xaya_docs/games.md

 ## Processing Backwards in Time <a name="undoing"></a>

-While the typical behaviour of the Xyon blockchain is to attach blocks on top of each other, it may happen that the blockchain is *reorganised*.
+While the typical behaviour of the Xaya blockchain is to attach blocks on top of each other, it may happen that the blockchain is *reorganised*.
 This means that one or multiple blocks that were previously part of the best chain must be **detached**, and alternative blocks are attached to replace